This article may contain compensated links. Please read disclaimer for more info.

+Kaysersberg is an ideal base to spend Christmas in Alsace.
 Even if the Kaysersberg Christmas market is lesser-known than the neighboring markets, it is worth a detour for its authenticity and traditional character.
-This Alsatian Christmas market is nestled in an authentic and picturesque setting at the foot of the castle ruins.
+This Alsace Christmas market is nestled in an authentic and picturesque setting at the foot of the castle ruins.

 Discover Kaysersberg’s Christmas market, and enjoy its festive and joyful atmosphere.
 Meet the craftsmen, carefully selected to display their original creations in the thirty or so small chalets.
 This Christmas market only takes place during the four weekends of Advent.